 - Building a request for a service invocation.
-Attributes might be request parameters directly or might be used in Attribute interpolation on page 425.
-In both cases, the system uses the canonical conversion to a String format. - Adding attribute data to Obligations or Advice, either directly or through Attribute Interpolation.
+Attributes might be request parameters directly or might be used in Attribute interpolation.
+In both cases, the system uses the canonical conversion to a String format. - Adding attribute data to statements, either directly or through Attribute Interpolation.
 Again, the system uses the canonical conversion to String format. - In all logging and response data that includes attribute values, the system renders those values using their canonical String representations.

-The following table lists the data types.
+The following table lists the data types: